 Dealing with an insurance company after a motorcycle accident can be overwhelming.
 Insurance adjusters may try to minimize your claim or pressure you into accepting a low settlement.
 Let us take that burden off your shoulders and handle the insurance company for you.

 If you don’t have this coverage, you may need to file a claim against your own insurance or consider suing the uninsured driver directly, though this can be difficult if they lack the means to pay.
-An experienced attorney from Groth & Associates will review your options and help you get compensation.
+An experienced attorney from our firm will review your options and help you get compensation.

 Ohio’s Statute of Limitations for Personal Injury Lawsuits

-In Ohio, the statute of limitations for personal injury lawsuits is generally two years from the date of the injury, according to Section 2305.10 – Ohio Revised Code.
+In Ohio, the statute of limitations for personal injury lawsuits is generally two years from the date of the injury, according to Ohio Revised Code §2305.10 (A).
 This means that if you are injured in an accident, you must file a lawsuit within two years of the incident or risk losing your right to seek compensation.

 There are some exceptions to this rule, such as cases involving minors, government entities, or specific circumstances that might extend the time limit.
-Consult a lawyer as soon as possible after an injury to ensure you meet all necessary deadlines.
+Consult our Toledo motorcycle accident lawyer team as soon as possible after an injury to ensure you meet all necessary deadlines.

-The sooner you call us, the more time we can work on your case.
+The sooner you call us, the more time we will have to work on your case.
 Also, with time, physical evidence can get lost or damaged, and witnesses may forget important details.
 By documenting fresh evidence at the scene, we strengthen your case.

 Common Causes for Motorcycle Accidents